 When hiking or backpacking it’s especially important that you’ve got good stability and an even distribution of pressure throughout a full range of motion.
-We’ve had a look at some of the best insoles for hiking and some special needs insoles too.
+We’ve had a look at some of the best insoles for hiking and some for special needs too.

 What You'll Learn